damianmgarcia/Hide-n-Seek/docs/README.md

 > [!IMPORTANT]
 >
-> **LinkedIn Job Listing Detection Issue (2026-04-18)**
+> **LinkedIn Job Listing Detection Issue (2026-04-25)**
 >
-> Listings aren't being detected on some of LinkedIn's job listings pages because LinkedIn has been changing their site's internal structure recently.
-A new release (8.3.0) that fixes this issue was submitted to the Chrome, Edge, and Firefox extension stores on 2026-04-18.
+> Due to LinkedIn's recent changes to their site's structure, there may be occasional false positive or false negative listing detection issues.
+A new release (8.3.2) that addresses this issue was submitted to the Chrome, Edge, and Firefox extension stores on 2026-04-25.
 Release timing depends on each store's review process, which typically takes a few days.
 >
-> - [x] Chrome (Released 2026-04-18)
+> - [x] Chrome (Released 2026-04-25)
 > - [ ] Edge (Pending review)
-> - [x] Firefox (Released 2026-04-18)
+> - [x] Firefox (Released 2026-04-25)
 >
 > **Job Listing Detection**
 >
 > - `🟢 Glassdoor`
 > - `🟢 Indeed`
-> - `🟡 LinkedIn` - Listings aren't being detected on some of LinkedIn's job listings pages because LinkedIn has been changing their site's internal structure recently.
-This issue will be fixed in the next release of Hide n' Seek.
+> - `🟡 LinkedIn` - Due to LinkedIn's recent changes to their site's structure, there may be occasional false positive or false negative listing detection issues.
+[Please report any issues](https://github.com/damianmgarcia/Hide-n-Seek/issues) and I will fix them as soon as possible.

 # **Hide n' Seek: Hide Promoted Jobs & Companies**